 - 54g Apple, raw

-Next you are going to want to cook each of your meats separately.
-Meats will shrink to being about ⅔ to ½ of the size when raw due to water content released during the cooking process.
-So keep that in mind when you are purchasing meat for the recipe – PURCHASE MORE – than the minimum amount.
+Next you are going to want to cook each of your meats by roasting the chicken breast and chicken thigh in the oven.
+Meats will shrink to being about ⅔ to ½ of the size of raw weight due to water content released during the cooking process.
+So keep that in mind when you are purchasing meat for the recipe – PURCHASE MORE – than the minimum amount – this recipe uses COOKED amounts for the final recipe.
 I cooked about a pound of each chicken thigh, and chicken breast meat, and had some leftovers afterwards.

 NOTE: If you cannot find Pumpkin Puree (because of quarantine 2020 shortages), then you can use pie pumpkins, remove the skin and seeds.
 Then place in your slow-cooker and add about a cup of water and put on high for four hours.
 Afterwards drain the water, and use the food processor to puree.